onaio/floip-canopy/docs/flow-results-connector.md

 2. __Transform package responses__

 A single flow-results response submission is transformed into a map between all questions to the corresponding value.
-The function creates a map between the question name(fifth element) and the response value (sixth element) then adds the session ID as the submission ID and returns the object created.
+The [script](https://github.com/onaio/floip-canopy/blob/documentation/nifi/scripts/transform_package_responses.py) creates a map between the question name(fifth element) and the response value (sixth element) then adds the session ID as the submission ID and returns the object created.
 For example the following submission is transformed as follows:
 ```
 [
   [ "2017-05-23T13:35:37.356-04:00", 20394823948, 923842093, 10499221, "ae54d3", "female", {"option_order": ["male","female"]} ],